Barcelona – Costa Brava: Sun, Sea and Culture

 Tossa de Mar is one of the most emblematic and photographed towns on the Costa Brava.
 Its spectacular fortified medieval nucleus, declared a National Historic-Artistic Monument, is surrounded by walls and watch towers and makes for a very photogenic location.

-After lunch, there will be free time to explore Tossa, do some shopping or walk along the beach.
+After the tour, there will be free time to explore Tossa, do some shopping or walk along the beach.

 Hotel Nord 1901